Americana, São Paulo: Confederate immigration

 The city celebrates an annual Confederate festival, named the "Festa Confederada".
-The Confederate flag is prominently displayed, men dress as Confederate soldiers.
+The Confederate flag is prominently displayed, and men dress as Confederate soldiers.

 Carioba

 In the 1890s, the farm known as Fazenda Salto Grande was purchased by the American Clement Willmot.
 Willmot established the first industry in Americana under the name Clement H. Willmot & Cia.
 In 1889, the factory was renamed Fábrica de Tecidos Carioba (Carioba Textile Factory).
 The name "Carioba" derives from the Tupi words for "white cloth".

 The factory ran into financial trouble after the abolition of slavery in 1888, and was purchased by German immigrants who were members of the Müller family.
 The town of Carioba sprang up around the factory.
 German immigrants brought European-style urbanization to Carioba which is reflected in the style of its manors, factories, hotels, and schools.
 Asphalt of tar was then first imported from Europe into Americana and utilized in road paving.
 The factory became the basis for the present-day Parque Industrial de Americana (Industrial Park of Americana).